How To Back Up Your Karaoke CDG Discs

 It's a common misconception that CDG discs contain video.
 CDG is not

 a video format and your CDG discs will be copied to CD-R media.
 While even the cheapest CD-R may work, you will produce better results and more durable discs if you use high quality media.

 There was a time when you would need a "special" burner to copy CDG discs.
 You might have read where you must have a Plextor or a certain model of Sony burner.
 This is no longer the case.
 The new generation of CDG burning software allows you to use almost

 any modern CD/DVD burner.

-that are designed for the purpose of copying CDG discs make this as simple as importing the songs from the CDG disc to your hard drive and then burning the songs to a blank CD-R. You can make an exact duplicate of a CDG disc in just a few minutes.
-Both of these programs offer demo versions that will let you test your burner.
+is designed for the purpose of copying CDG discs makes this as simple as importing the songs from the CDG disc to your hard drive and then burning the songs to a blank CD-R. You can make an exact duplicate of a CDG disc in just a few minutes.

-Songs ripped from a CDG disc to the MP3+G™ format at 128 kbps are about one tenth the size of the original.
-Power CD+G Burner
+Songs ripped from a CDG disc to the MP3+G format at 128 kbps are about one tenth the size of the original.
+Power CD+G Burner 2

-is a very good program for ripping the song tracks from CDG discs to the MP3+G™ format.
-This same program can also be used to create CDG discs from MP3+G™ files.
+is a very good program for ripping the song tracks from CDG discs to the MP3+G format.
+This same program can also be used to create CDG discs from MP3+G files.

 Article by Richard Wise.
 Follow me on